+(1)

-(1) $$\operatorname{Pr}(\operatorname{PCA}) = f(C, D(C), E(C), \Phi)$$ , assuming $\frac{\partial \operatorname{Pr}(\operatorname{PCA})}{\partial D} > 0$ and $\frac{\partial \operatorname{Pr}(\operatorname{PCA})}{\partial E} < 0$ i.
-Direct impact of civil conflict: Considering the timespan between the end of the conflict and the DHS data collection, the direct impact of exposure to civil conflict on the probability of PCA-use is a long-term effect that is difficult to isolate.
+$$Pr(PCA) = f(C, D(C), E(C), \Phi)$$

+, assuming > 0 and < 0

+i.
+Exposure to civil conflict (C): Considering the timespan between the end of the conflict and the DHS data collection, the direct psychological impact of exposure to civil conflict on the probability of PCA-use is a long-term effect that is difficult to isolate.
 On average, the last time a respondent was exposed to a conflict-related event in her district was 1996, which is four, 15, and 16 years prior to the survey for women interviewed in 2000, 2011, and 2012, respectively.
 Any direct effect conflict has on PCA-use could diminish over these long intervals.

 Nonetheless, C may still be a relevant channel.
 Living through an armed conflict could permanently alter one's attitudes towards the use of violence.
 The normalization theory posits aggressive behavior can stem from the desensitization of violence, which is attributed to a history of witnessing it (Fowler et al., 2009).
 In contrast, the post-traumatic growth theory considers the positive psychological development that can occur after significant trauma.
-The theory would suggest that individuals who lived through the conflict may realize the horrors of using aggression as a negotiation tool and subsequently be less likely to punish their children.
-Post-traumatic growth has been explored in the armed conflict context.
-Powell et al. (2003) find evidence for psychological growth among former refugees and displaced persons affected by war in former Yugoslavia, and Carmil & Breznitz (1991) argue Israeli Holocaust survivors are more religious and optimistic.

-ii.
-Domestic Violence History: There is a strong relationship between being a victim of physical punishment as a child and using it as a parent (Gage & Silvestre, 2010; Newcomb & Locke 2001; Berlin et al. 2011; Walker, 2009).
-Witnessing IPV as a child is also correlated to
+This theory suggests that individuals who lived through conflict may realize the faults in using aggression as a negotiation tool and subsequently be less likely to punish their children.
+Powell et al. (2003) find evidence for psychological growth among former refugees and displaced persons affected by war in former Yugoslavia, and Carmil & Breznitz (1991) argue Israeli Holocaust survivors are more religious and optimistic.12 ii.
+Domestic violence history (D): There is a strong relationship between being a victim of physical punishment as a child and using it as a parent (Gage & Silvestre, 2010; Newcomb & Locke 2001; Berlin et al. 2011; Walker, 2009).
+Witnessing IPV as a child is also correlated to PCA-use as a parent (Cunningham & Baker, 2007).
+This is known as the inter-generational persistence of domestic violence, which implies that any shock to domestic violence may have long-term effects on parental behavior.

-&lt;sup>12 See also Maguen et al. (2007); Pietrzak et al. (2010); Feder et al. (2008).
+$^{^{12}}$ See also Maguen et al. (2007); Pietrzak et al. (2010); Feder et al. (2008).